10 Goals You Should Accomplish in 10 Years

 4. Career Passion and Personal Satisfaction

-Balance.
-Obviously the operative word in this entire piece.
 As men, we tend to chug along aspiring to be what men should be.
-Strong, protective and determined providers.
+Strong, protective, and determined providers.
 But what about the other side?
-The softer side of life.
-Compassion and gentleness.
+Compassion, empathy, and gentleness.
 Tenderness when required.
 The ability to tell the people that mean the most to us that we love them.
-You can change your life instantly for the better by taking off your armor from time to time.
 10 years from now strive to become fully complete emotionally.
-Strive to be Superman.

 6. Financial Stability

-At every turn you hear talk about financial discipline or lack thereof.
-In Washington, in the states, in local government and in your own home, financial matters are of top concern.
-Getting your “financial house” in order is an essential priority in your 10 year planning.
-Strive to dramatically lower or eliminate your debt.
-Increase your savings and build on your family security.
-Check out All-Pro Dad friend Dave Ramsey for great advice in this area.
+Getting your “financial house” in order is an essential priority in your 10-year planning.
+Strive to lower or eliminate your debt.
+Increase your savings and build your family security.
+Check out All Pro Dad friend Dave Ramsey for great advice in this area.

 7. Service and Social Responsibility